 L is for Laser/Lymphatics

-Low Level Laser Therapy particularly applied with a super pulsed cold laser such as the ACTIV™ to lymph nodes proximal to the injured tissue can dilate and improve motoricity of lymphatic drainage.
-Piller et al (Laser Therapy 1995) discovered lymphoedema patients had 17-40% less oedema with super pulsed laser.
+Low-Level Laser Therapy particularly applied with a super pulsed cold laser such as the ACTIV™ to lymph nodes proximal to the injured tissue can dilate and improve motoricity of lymphatic drainage.
+Piller et al (Laser Therapy 1995) discovered lymphoedema patients had 17-40% less oedema with a super pulsed laser.